-- (a) All insurers authorized to write insurance covered by this Part shall participate in a self-funded mechanism providing for the equitable apportionment among them of insurance which may be afforded applicants who are in good faith entitled to but who are unable to procure such insurance through ordinary methods.
-Rates for the residual market shall be filed by the North Carolina Rate Bureau and shall be set at levels to provide adequate premiums to pay loss and expenses and to establish appropriate reserves. - (b) The Commissioner may adopt retrospective rating plans for any employers insured through residual market. - (c) The Commissioner shall disapprove any filing that does not meet the requirements of G.S.
+(b) The North Carolina Rate Bureau shall adopt, subject to the approval of the Commissioner, retrospective rating plans for any employers insured through the residual market.

+(c) The Commissioner shall disapprove any filing that does not meet the requirements of G.S.
 58-36-115.
 A filing shall be deemed to meet such requirements unless disapproved by the Commissioner within 30 days after the filing is made.
 In reviewing a filing made pursuant to this section, the Commissioner shall have the same authority and follow the same procedures described in G.S.
 58-36-150, 58-36-155, and 58-36-160.
 The North Carolina Rate Bureau shall make and file the plan of operation, rates, rating plans, rules, and policy forms under this section.